What is a Childcare Worker?

-Family childcare providers work in their own homes.
-They may convert a portion of their living space into a dedicated space for the children.
-About 30% of childcare workers were self-employed in 2010.
+Some childcare providers have a business in their own home.
+They typically convert a portion of their living space into a dedicated space for the children.
 Nannies and babysitters usually work in their employers’ homes.
-Some live in the home of their employer and generally are provided with their own room and bath.
+Some live in the home of their employer and generally are provided with their own bedroom and bathroom.

 Childcare Workers are also known as: